cuebook/cuelake/README.md

 For general help using CueLake, read the [documentation](https://cuelake.cuebook.ai/), or go to [Github Discussions](https://github.com/cuebook/cuelake/discussions).

 To report a bug or request a feature, open an [issue](https://github.com/cuebook/cuelake/issues).

+# Community
+Join our [cuelake discord server](https://discord.gg/R7EABXwUnv) and ask your questions to the developers directly.

 # Contributing
 We'd love contributions to CueLake.
 Before you contribute, please first discuss the change you wish to make via an [issue](https://github.com/cuebook/cuelake/issues) or a [discussion](https://github.com/cuebook/cuelake/discussions).
 Contributors are expected to adhere to our [code of conduct](https://github.com/cuebook/cuelake/blob/main/CODE_OF_CONDUCT.md).